niels-k-86/connect-four/README.md

 ## Connect four

-This is a React imlementation of the Connect Four game.
+This is a React implementation of the Connect Four game.

 ## React Redux